 Main tourist attractions

 Since the late nineteenth century, Kobe city has developed through trade with foreign countries.
 So, many foreign nationals live in this port town.
 In the hill of Kobe, retro houses where Western merchants lived in the first half of the 20th century are left behind and are a sightseeing spot.
+The city is home to many historic landmarks, including the Kobe Port Tower and the Akashi Kaikyo Bridge, which is the longest suspension bridge in the world.
+Kobe is also famous for its delicious Kobe beef, which is known for its rich marbling and tenderness.

 Kobe city is elongated in the east and west, and mountains are connected to the east and west on the north side of the coastal area.
 The main mountains are Mt.
 Maya (702 m altitude) and Mt.
 Rokko (931 m altitude), both of which are tourist attractions.
 In either mountain you can go up to the summit with a cable car.
 From the summit of these mountains, you can see not only Kobe but also the coastal areas of the Kansai region including Osaka Prefecture and Wakayama Prefecture.
 In the evening, you can enjoy an amazing night view like the picture above.